IloveNooodles/MineHati/README.md

 ## How to build
 1. Clone the directory using `git clone https://github.com/IloveNooodles/MineHati.git`
 1. Move to the directory using `cd` command
 1. In the program directory run `make compile run` to run the program

+Alternatively
+4. You can compile manually using `make compile`
-1. After compiling, the program should appear in current directory
+5. After compiling, the program should appear in current directory
-1. run `./main` to run the program
+6. run `./main` to run the program

 ## Usage
 After run the program there are several commands that you could do.
 Type HELP to print all of the available commands